Isabelle Ranger

 The assessment helps identify the underlying issues, whether related to mobility, strength, or control.
 Treatment then focuses on reducing pain, correcting deficiencies, and preparing for a gradual return to sports.

-Areas of physiotherapy expertise
+Areas of expertise in physical therapy

-SAAQ Program (road accidents)
+SAAQ Program (Traffic Accidents)

 Accident-related injuries can affect the neck, back, or nervous system, even if symptoms initially seem mild.